 Public healthcare in Puerto Rico

-Private healthcare in Puerto Rico
+Private healthcare and health insurance in Puerto Rico

 Health hazards in Puerto Rico

 There are no major health risks associated with Puerto Rico.
 Tap water is considered clean and safe to drink.

 Routine vaccinations, such as those for measles, polio, tetanus and others, should be kept up to date, but there are no specific vaccinations required to enter Puerto Rico.